 Compared to when we are idle, we are less tempted to think about negative thoughts when we are busy.
 Of course, this is not to say that you won’t come across a negative idea or two during the day.

-What you can do is to welcome the thought for a moment and let it go – similar to when you are practicing meditation.
+What you can do is to welcome the thought for a moment and let it go – like when you are practicing meditation.

 It’s very easy to get lost in our own thoughts.
-And with those many ideas coming to and fro in our own minds, it is impossible to keep track of them as well.
+And with so many ideas going to and fro in our own minds, it is impossible to keep track of them.

 Perhaps you aren’t even aware of how many negative thoughts you have in a day.